Steve's Debian media page

 - £10 per Blu-Ray

 These prices do not include P&P. I used to include it free, but Royal Mail prices have gone up substantially.
 If you're ordering a reasonably large number of drives or discs, I can normally be talked into a discount / free postage anyway.
 I used to provide CDs, but not any more.
 The vast majority of modern machines will boot off USB flash drives or DVDs, and they're much quicker to use!

 I offer a discount to other Debian people, students and charities - ask me!

 How to order

 Contact me by email first.
-Please do not just send orders to me by snail-mail; I'd always rather have an email address so I can contact you easily in case of any problems.
+Please do not just send orders to me by snail-mail; I'd always rather have an email address so I can contact you easily in case of any questions or problems.